ashwanihundwani/Aspire/README.md

 Aspire app allows users to view the debit card information & track their weekly spend limits.

 ### User Story - 1: "Debit Card" screen.
-- When a use launches th app.
+- When user launches the app.
 Tab bar at the bottom should be shown.
-It will have options (Home, Payment, Debit Card, Payments, Credit, Profile)
+It should have options (Home, Payment, Debit Card, Payments, Credit, Profile)
 - By default, Debit Card Tab should be selected.
-- The user be able to see the Debit card information.
+- The user should see the Debit card information.
-- Header Section - The user should see the Debit Card title, Application logo & Available Balance.
+- Header Section - The user should see the Debit Card title, application logo & available balance.
-- Card Section - The user be able to see the Virtual Debit Card with information card holder name, cerd number, exiry & CVV.
+- Card Section - The user should be able to see the Virtual Debit Card with information card holder name, card number, exiry & CVV.
-- On click of show/hide button, the card number's first 12 digits and expiry should be hidden using `.` & `*` respectively.
+- On click of show/hide button, the card number's first 12 digits and expiry should be hidden using `.` & `*` characters respectively.
 Show button should change to hide button.
-This should for the alternate case on clicking button in hidden state the card should show the complete information and hide button should change to show button.
+This is applicable for the alternate case as well, on clicking button in hidden state the card should show the complete information and `hide button` should change to `show button`.
 - Spent Progress - If weekly spend limit is set, the User should see the spent vs weekly limit progress.
 The progress should be filled with green color & a UI spent (in green color) | weekly limit (light gray color) format should be shown on the right top.
 Example - `$5,000 | $10,000`.
 - Card Options - The user should see the card options (Top-up, Weekly spending limit, Free card, Get a new card & Deactivate cards)
 - If Weekly spent limit is not set, the user should be able to click on the Weekly spending limit row.
 - If Weekly spent limit is set, the user should not be able to click on the Weekly spending limit row.
-The should see the message - `Your weekly spending limit is S$ 5,000` (Example)
+The user should see the message - `Your weekly spending limit is S$ 5,000` (Example)
 - If Weekly spent limit is set, user should be able to toggle the progress UI using the Switch button provided in the weekly spend limit row.

 ### User Story - 2: "Weekly spending limit" screen.
-- Upon click Weekly Spending Limit row in the Debit card screen, the should be shown Weekly Spending Limit screen with title `Spending Limit` & app logo.
+- Upon click Weekly Spending Limit row in the Debit card screen, the user should be shown Weekly Spending Limit screen with title `Spending Limit` & app logo.
-- User should see the 3 options `5,000`, `10,000` & `20,000` to set the weekly spending limit.
+- User should see the 3 options(buttons) `5,000`, `10,000` & `20,000` to set the weekly spending limit.
 - Intially, the Weekly Spending Limit label should show blank value & Save button should be grayed out and disabled.
-- On clicking any of the options the label above show the respected amount & Save button should be enabled and color should be changed to theme green.
+- On clicking any of the options(buttons) the label above show the respected amount & Save button should be enabled and Save button color should be changed to theme green.
 - User can any time go back to previous screen (Debit Card screen) by click `>` button on top left.
 - Upon clicking Save button, the Weekly Spending Limit should be saved and user should be taken back to the Debit Card screen.